JadynF/Rockr/docs/apidocumentation.md

 Request body must contain a "token" field with the users token, a "listingId" field with the listingId that has been matched with, and a "userId" field with the creator of the matched listing.

-Response body contains a list, with index 0 containing the id of the current user, index 1 containing the name of the current listing, and index 2 containing a SQL response for each message with "text", "timestamp", and "userId" fields.
+Response body contains a list, with index 0 containing the id of the current user, index 1 containing the name of the current listing, index 2 containing a SQL response for each message with "text", "timestamp", and "userId" fields, index 3 contains imgPath, index 5 contains the chair condition, index 6 contains the price of the chair, index 7 contains the color of the chair, index 8 contains the listings creator username, index 9 contains the username for the requesting user.
 If the match, and therefore the chat, do not exist, the response body will be empty.

 ## /getListing